Planar graphs have two-coloring number at most 8: Basic properties of a minimal counterexample

 Therefore, every non-facial $(\le\!3)$-cycle in $G$ intersects $C$.
 Since $C$ is an independent set, $Q$ contains exactly one vertex of $C$.
 If $Q$ has length two, then removing one of the parallel edges of $Q$ results in a target smaller than $(G,K,C)$ whose valid ordering is also valid for $(G,K,C)$.
 It follows that $G$ contains no parallel edges except possibly for those bounding its outer face, and in particular $Q$ is a triangle.

 Let $Q=v_1v_2v_3$, where $v_1\in C$.
 Let $e$ and $e'$ be the edges of $G$ incident with $v_1$ distinct from $v_1v_2$ and $v_1v_3$.
-If both $e$ and $e'$ are contained in the open disk bounded by $Q$, then since $Q$ is not a facial triangle and all faces incident with $v_1$ have length three, it follows that $v_2$ and $v_3$ are joined by a parallel edge, and thus $K=\{v_2,v_3\}$.
-If neither $e$ nor $e'$ is contained in the open disk bounded by $Q$, then similarly $v_2$ and $v_3$ would be joined by a parallel edge drawn inside the open disk bounded by $Q$; however, this is impossible, since such a parallel edge is not incident with the outer face of $G$.

-Finally, consider the case that exactly one of the edges $e$ and $e'$ is contained in the open disk bounded by $Q$.
-Let $v_4$ be the neighbor of $v_1$ in the open disk bounded by $Q$.
-Since all faces incident with $v_1$ have length three, it follows that $v_2v_4,v_3v_4\in E(G)$.
+If exactly one of the edges $e$ and $e'$ is contained in the open disk bounded by $Q$, then consider the neighbor $v_4$ of $v_1$ in the open disk bounded by $Q$.
+Since all faces incident with $v_1$ have length three, $v_4$ is adjacent to $v_2$ and $v_3$.
 Since the triangle $v_2v_3v_4$ does not intersect $C$, it bounds a face.
-However, that implies that $v_4$ is a $(2,1)$-vertex, which contradicts Lemma~\ref{lemma-deg4}.
+However, this implies that $v_4$ is a $(2,1)$-vertex, which contradicts Lemma~\ref{lemma-deg4}.

+If neither $e$ nor $e'$ is contained in the open disk bounded by $Q$, then since $Q$ is not a facial triangle and all faces incident with $v_1$ have length three, it follows that $v_2$ and $v_3$ would be joined by a parallel edge drawn inside the open disk bounded by $Q$; however, this is impossible, since such a parallel edge is not incident with the outer face of $G$.
+Finally, consider the case that both $e$ and $e'$ are contained in the open disk bounded by $Q$.
+Similarly, $v_2$ and $v_3$ are joined by a parallel edge, and thus $K=\{v_2,v_3\}$.
 We conclude that every non-facial triangle in $G$ contains a vertex of $C$ and two vertices of $K$. \end{proof}

 \begin{corollary} If $(G,K,C)$ is a minimal counterexample, then every vertex of $K$ has degree at least $4$. \end{corollary} \begin{proof} Suppose first that a vertex $v\in K$ has degree two.
 Since all faces of $G$ except for the outer one are triangles, if $|K|=2$, this would imply that $G$ contains a loop, which is a contradiction.
 If $|K|=3$, then since all faces of $G$ are triangles and $G$ does not contain parallel edges, we have $V(G)=K$, and any ordering of $V(G)$ is valid, which is a contradiction.